NielsdaWheelz/conductor-cli/docs/s0/s0_spec.md

 3. killing one run does not affect any other run
 4. run state transitions match the state machine and are recorded in sqlite
 5. logs are written and discoverable via run directory paths
-6. `agents rm` removes worktree + tmux session deterministically for terminal runs and records `removed_at`
+6. `agency rm` removes worktree + tmux session deterministically for terminal runs and records `removed_at`
 7. all commands support `--json` and produce parseable single-object output
 8. invalid inputs fail before any worktree is created
 9. crash reconciliation on daemon start: `running` rows with missing tmux sessions are marked `failed` with `error=E_RUNNER_DISAPPEARED` and `exit_code=null`; orphan tmux sessions without sqlite rows are left untouched or reported as orphaned